-By reducing the need for raw materials through circularity, w can reduce pressures on nature.

-Biodiversity loss and conservation The Challenge - Increasing reliance on natural resources and unsustainable consumption patterns are the root cause of the Triple Planetary Crises: Climate change, Biodiversity loss, and Pollution.
+By reducing the need for raw materials through circularity, we can reduce pressures on nature.
+Up to 75% of the land surface has been significantly altered by human actions, with severe impacts for our livelihoods, economies, food security, health and quality of life worldwide Focus area: Nature-related Impact Biodiversity loss and conservation The Challenge - Increasing reliance on natural resources and unsustainable consumption patterns are the root cause of the Triple Planetary Crises : Climate change, Biodiversity loss, and Pollution.
 By 2050, the global population is projected to have reached close to 10 billion people, driving up food demand and increasing agricultural output by 25% between 2022 and 2050 as noted by The United Nations (UN) Food and Agriculture Organisation (FAO).
 Landscape degradation, affecting a third of the world's population, contributes to food insecurity, water scarcity and climate change and biodiversity loss, destroying the ecosystems we all rely upon to survive.
 The FAO analysis warns that arable land in 2050 may be insufficient due to landscape degradation, urbanisation and climate change, necessitating bold changes for agricultural ecological efficiency.
 Opportunity - As the world looks to meet the collective challenge to feed the planet while mitigating climate change, enhancing biodiversity and reducing land degradation, will be subject to more rigorous sustainability requirements.
 The EU and many countries globally lead with policies like the European Green Deal and Farm to Fork Strategy.
 The emergence of frameworks like The Taskforce on Climate-Related Financial Disclosures (TCFD) and The Taskforce on Nature-Related Financial Disclosures (TNFD), the EU's Deforestation Regulation (EUDR and The Kunming-Montreal Global Biodiversity Framework (GBF). underscores the evolving climate reporting landscape.
-Key Performance indicators - tCO2e avoided EIFM Investment companies - Wide Open Agriculture sustainable agriculture - Costa Group sustainable horticulture Our Contribution Through our investments in these companies, we aim to: - Help the restoration of ecosystems so that they can flourish, enabling natural capital-positive food and fibre - Support these businesses to thrive through real value - Enable healthier more resilient communities
+Key Performance indicators - tCO2e avoided EIFM Investment companies - > Wide Open Agriculture sustainable agriculture - > Costa Group sustainable horticulture Our Contribution Through our investments in these companies, we aim to: - Help the restoration of ecosystems so that they can flourish, enabling natural capital-positive food and fibre - Support these businesses to thrive through real value - Enable healthier more resilient communities